isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/owalink.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **OwaLink** é a URL para exibir o item no Outlook Web App.
+O valor de texto do **elemento OwaLink** é a URL para exibir o item em Outlook Web App.

 ## <a name="remarks"></a>Comentários